rupysdxe/Amazon-EC2-Test/README.md

-# Amazon-EC2-Test
+# Amazon-EC2-TestTest
+Spring boot application
+ -   with single end point /api/test -> "hello world"
+ -

-test spring boot application i made to run this on Amazon EC2 using docker.
+I made this to run on Amazon EC2 using Docker for testing purposes.